fgerick/Limace.jl/paper/paper.md

 # Statement of need

 - Recent research interest in modelling these modes [@gerickfast2021; @trianacore2022; @luowaves2022a; @luowaves2022; @gerickinterannual2024]
-- No open-source framework for hydromagnetic modes in arbitrary background field geometry
+- No open-source code for hydromagnetic modes in arbitrary background field geometry
 - To my knowledge, the only open source code to compute hydromagnetic modes in planetary cores is Kore [@trianaviscous2021].
 - Several in-house closed source codes exist in the community
 - Reimplementation requires substantial effort due to complexity of the spectral equations